Procurement Glossary

 Conclusion on the purchase obligation

-Purchase commitments are an effective strategic instrument in modern purchasing.
+Purchase commitments are an effective strategic instrument in modern Procurement.
 They offer both buyers and suppliers important advantages through planning security, cost savings and stable business relationships.
 Success depends to a large extent on careful requirements planning and balanced contract design.
 Despite certain risks such as increased capital commitment and limited flexibility, the strategic benefits outweigh the risks.
 With the trend towards digital and more flexible contract models, purchase commitments will remain an important component of successful procurement strategies in the future.